 Employees should declare to their line manager any personal relationship which may give rise to a real or perceived conflict of interest, trust or breach of confidentiality, as soon as reasonably practicable.

-For more information please speak to your line manager or supervisor.
+For more information please speak to your line manager or supervisor and refer to the Relationships at work policy.

-Violence or abuse at work framework and code of practice
+Violence or abuse at work

 Employees of The Hills Group, like all those who deal with members of the public may regrettably in limited circumstances face aggressive or violent behaviour, or forms of verbal abuse.
-Violence or abuse includes not only physical attack, but also threatening behaviour, verbal abuse and behaviour calculated to cause burt or distress
+Violence or abuse includes not only physical attack, but also threatening behaviour, verbal abuse and behaviour calculated to cause hurt or distress.